Purpose now email book

 Kajabi's community and engagement features have improved with its purchase of Vibely, a chat app.
 Where it only had a basic discussion forum before, it now has some event, video-chatting, and livestreaming functions.
 But Kajabi's "Community 2.0" still exists on a separate platform with a separate log-on.
 Kajabi even runs its own community in a Facebook group

 This means Kajabi is great for a pre-recorded course, but not so much for engagement features and live learning.
-And Kajabi's marketing tools are awesome, but they come at a high price--you'll need to decide of the cost of Kajabi is worth it for the benefits.
+And Kajabi's marketing tools are awesome, but they come at a high price--you'll need to decide if the cost of Kajabi is worth it for the benefits.

 Kajabi Overview